 Every student who is interested in Communication & Media Studies needs to check out University of Pennsylvania.
 University of Pennsylvania offers graduate degrees in communications for those interested in an advanced degree.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 Any student pursuing a degree in Communication & Media Studies needs to look into Emerson College.
-Graduates of the communications program state that they receive average early career income of communications and mid-career income of $74,540.
+Soon after graduation, communications students generally make about $46,403 in their early careers.
 Boston, Massachusetts is an appropriate surrounding for young people who appreciate the fast moving city life.

 Northwestern University is a good option for students pursuing a Communication & Media Studies degree.
 After getting their bachelor's degree, communications students typically make about $43,942 in their early careers.
 Northwestern University has one of the largest student bodies in Illinois.